backdrop-contrib/colorbox/README.txt

 ------------
 1. Download and install the jQuery Update module version 6.x-2.x.
    Make sure you get the 2.x version since 1.x will not work.
-2. Download and unpack the Colorbox plugin to "sites/all/libraries".
+2. Download and unpack the Colorbox plugin in "sites/all/libraries".
    Link: http://colorpowered.com/colorbox/colorbox.zip
    Drush users can use the command "drush colorbox-plugin".
 3. Place the Colorbox module directory in your modules folder (this will